 Also, Kazuma Jinnouchi didn’t actually say that.

 If the first side of Halo: Reach’s soundtrack is a symphony, then each track (which is named after its corresponding campaign mission) is its own movement.
-After the Overture, the first mission is “Winter Contingency,” and the track of the same name is number six on my list because I feel it is the most diverse of all of Reach’s “movements,” containing eight distinct sections.
+After the Overture, the first mission is “Winter Contingency,” and the track of the same name is number six on my list because I feel it is the strongest and most diverse suite of mission music in the campaign, and most of its eight distinct sections are memorable.
 It is also the longest Halo track to date, clocking in at just over twelve minutes.

 Atop a skyscraper in the warzone of New Mombasa, you (Romeo, the ODST squad’s sniper) and Buck (the former leader of the squad — Nathan Fillion provided his voice and likeness, by the way) fight through Covenant as you make your way toward the rendezvous point — a crashed police pelican atop an adjacent skyscraper, where your heavy weapons specialist and demolitions expert, Dutch and Mickey, respectively, await your arrival.

 The low-key, tense, ambient music that underscores your covert sniping soon yields to fast, complex percussive beats with rhythmic winds playing over them as you engage in more up-close-and-personal firefights.
 Finally, you cross a makeshift bridge to meet up with the other two ODSTs, thinking the mission is over, but then you hear a rock drum beat with brass horns start playing.
 Covenant dropships, loaded with infantry, are inbound.
 Nobody’s going anywhere till the airspace is clear.
 The string-drums melody from an earlier mission (that track is The Menagerie) is now playing again, but now topped with a killer electric guitar solo that seems to duel with the strings and brass for the lead as you and your three ODST comrades, armed to the teeth with anti-air and other heavy weaponry, proceed to hold off wave after wave of Covenant air vehicles.
 Get to work.